 - play hardball with trucking companies and their insurance adjusters

 - keep you informed of your rights – and how to protect them

 A Houston trucking accident attorney is the ally you want, and the advocate you deserve.

-To learn more about how our firm works and how we can help you and your family, call us at 866-720-7920.
+To learn more about our experienced truck accident attorneys and how we can help you and your family, call us at 866-720-7920.
 If you prefer, you can CLICK HERE and send us an email.
 We can offer you a FREE case evaluation and help you get the answers you need!

 While you may not know your legal rights or the compensation to which you are entitled, it’s our job to!
 We know the bills can pile up fast, and we’ve got you covered.
 Our investigators piece together the causes of your truck wreck to obtain maximum compensation.

 Some questions we typically ask when meeting with our clients: